2008 Chinese winter storms: Government response

 The winter storms marked the largest national mass mobilization since the 2003 SARS crisis and are comparable in size to the relief efforts of the 1998 Yangtze River Floods.
 Chinese Premier Wen Jiabao issued an apology to citizens regarding the situation in a publicly-televised appearance at a railway station in Changsha, Hunan.
 He mentioned that the electrical system would be the first to be fixed before restoring normal train operations for Lunar New Year holiday travelers.
-The severe weather also led to an emergency meeting of the Politburo Standing Committee of the Communist Party of China, chaired by General Secretary Hu Jintao, to discuss ways in order to control the situation.
+The severe weather also led to an emergency meeting of the Politburo Standing Committee of the Chinese Communist Party, chaired by General Secretary Hu Jintao, to discuss ways in order to control the situation.

 About 300,000 troops and 1.1 million reservists were deployed to assist relief efforts and snow removal across various parts of affected regions.
 The government also announced a $700 million (2008 USD) plan for helping farmers who had their crops destroyed by the winter weather.
 In addition, the government spent over 330 million yuan for local disaster relief operations.
 On 1 February, Premier Wen held a State Council meeting to discuss matters related to the snowstorms, and immediately afterward flew out to Hunan to inspect relief efforts.
 General Secretary and President Hu visited various coal mines to urge them to help end power shortages.

 There were also reports that China would invest significantly in better forecasting and cooperation between weather departments in the event of future storms as there were reports of criticism of the weather agencies.
-According to the China Meteorological Administration, there are plans to invest nearly 2 billion yuan (US$300 million) for the improvement of the weather forecasting work, which was reportedly approved by the State Council, the Chinese Cabinet.
+According to the China Meteorological Administration, there are plans to invest nearly 2 billion yuan (US$300 million) for the improvement of the weather forecasting work, which was reportedly approved by the State Council.

 In addition, several weather experts from the meteorological office said that the country was not properly prepared to face a winter weather event of this magnitude.
 Some had praised northern parts of the country for their emergency plans in unusual weather. but have criticized those from the southern parts.
 The Chinese Meteorological Administration also added that officials were not expecting such a lengthy episode of severe winter weather with an extensive impact across a large area.

-Premier Wen Jiabao spent Chinese New Year in Jiangxi while inspecting relief efforts.